songguo6/book/s6-guy-karma.md

 ### Reacting to Taunts

+**面对奚落的反应**

 The first stage in avoiding karma is not to react to the taunts and jibes of those we interface with but instead for us to see them as beings on an evolutionary path as we are.
 Looking beneath the words and actions of the accuser for the greater meaning,we must be the tolerant and benevolent observer,understanding the experience of the lessons we are offered by them and reacting with compassion and thanks.Thus,we evolve in the process.

 ### Beware of the Digital Reality

+**当心虚拟现实**

 Karma is a function of attraction to the physical and also works in/with our interfacing with the digital reality because it is a function of the physical.As such,it is also a potential addiction,serving to anchor us to the physical.

 ### Owning Only What We Need

+**只拥有我们需要的东西**

 We are reminded to look at what we need in life versus what we want in life.If our need is less than our want,then we have a potential for accruing the lower frequencies or karma associated with the attraction to ownership of physical belongings.This is a function of karma,which is never satisfied,for the more we have,the more we seem to want.

 ### Loving Our Enemies;for We Are One

+**爱我们的敌人，因为我们本为一体**

 To love our enemies is to love ourselves,for our enemies are our "selves."Recognition of the fact that we are all "one"and one with God removes the need to identify others as our enemies.How can people truly be our enemies when they are just another part of us?!
 Recognition of this reality and taking action,based upon it,is a most powerful way of avoiding karma.

 ### Being of Service

+**乐于服务**

 We are here to be of service to those who need help and do so in a selfless way that does not demand reward.Being of service in general creates positive karma(attraction to the higher frequencies),but we must be careful not to get into the mindset that suggests that we will be rewarded at some time,for this creates negative karma(attraction to the lower frequencies).

 ### Defining Our Motivation

+**定义我们的动机**

 Standing back and considering the motivation behind our actions is necessary.Are we motivated based upon need or greed?Service or selfishness?Any actions that are based upon physical motivations are attractions to negative karma.

 ### Avoiding Gossip

+**避免制造流言蜚语**

 When we avoid being pulled into gossip or starting gossip,we are using good judgment.
 Gossip is the most effective way to accrue the negative karma experienced by mankind.

-Gossip is a particularly insidious pastime as it drags us into the lower frequency energies of another,effectively boosting that person's energy.As more people join in the "gossip," the leader of the gossip becomes the center of a collective that is created by energies that are usually focused upon the derision of another.This is the creation of a collective and its synergetic effects for the wrong reason.This effectively links us as members of the collective to an energy sink that creates an "overlay"mentality that circumvents our personal [mentality/thinking]and destroys our free will.
+Gossip is a particularly insidious pastime as it drags us into the lower frequency energies of another,effectively boosting that person's energy.As more people join in the "gossip," the leader of the gossip becomes the center of a collective that is created by energies that are usually focused upon the derision of another.This is the creation of a collective and its synergetic effects for the wrong reason.This effectively links us as members of the collective to an energy sink that creates an "overlay"mentality that circumvents our personal "mentality/thinking" and destroys our free will.

 The antidote is for us to not get involved in gossip by finely tuning our "observer selves"- an observational tool that allows us to look from the perspective of an outsider of such discussions.If we see ourselves as already engaged in gossip,it is time for us to say we have no further comment and then walk away.

 ### Shunning Judgment

+**避免评判**

 Judgment,both individual and collective,is a function of gossip and,therefore,provides a clear and direct path to low frequency existence,creating a downward spiral,frequency- wise.